About Tacoma Aikikai

 Our dojo is also part of an Aikido community that extends regionally, nationally, and around the world.
 By hosting and traveling to events we develop friendships across cultures that deepen through our shared practice.

 Tacoma Aikikai is committed to creating a supportive and inclusive community, fostering mutual respect for people of all races, ethnicities, gender identities, sexual orientations, backgrounds, faiths, ages, and abilities.
-Tacoma Aikikai actively condones and challenges any implicit, explicit, or institutional expression of discrimination, and we continually seek to improve our own dojo environment to be a more equitable and inclusive space.
-Abuses of power, bullying, discrimination, or sexual misconduct are not tolerated under any circumstances.
+Tacoma Aikikai actively prohibits and challenges any implicit, explicit, or institutional expression of discrimination, and we continually seek to improve our own dojo environment to be a more equitable and inclusive space.
+Abuses of power, bullying, discrimination, or sexual misconduct are not tolerated under any circumstances as outlined in our Code of Conduct.

 Tacoma Aikikai was founded by Ea Murphy in 2016.
 As a young person, Ea experienced the transformative and healing power of practicing martial arts in a supportive and inclusive martial arts community in Oakland California.
 After a 20-year journey, Ea returned from intensive training in Japan with the vision of establishing a community of practice that could offer the same opportunities here in the Northwest.
 Strategically located in the heart of the Puget Sound, the vibrant Tacoma community immediately felt like the perfect new home for the dojo.